study-camp/2018/PITCHME.md

 ---
 ### [Focus on <br/> mobile user experience](https://academy.exceedlms.com/student/path/2967#)

+ * What defines good mobile UX?
+ * How can you motivate conversions?
+ * What configuration techniques should I use?

 <!-- Speaker Notes -->
 Note:

+What defines a good user experience?
+ * Clear navigational cues (sitemaps)
+ * Conspicuous search bar (quick finds)
+ * Rich & usable options (browse & filter)

+How can you motivate conversions?
+ * Eliminate number of clicks for desired outcome
+ * Eliminate unnecessary data entry (auto-fill forms)
+ * Reduce user friction (e.g., proceed as guest)

+How can I configure mobile sites (for diverse screens)

+ Pick strategy based on your requirement:
+  * should URL be the same?
+  * should HTML (code) be the same?

+Strategy Options are:
+ * Responsive web design.
+URL & HTML stay the same; layout reflows to suit different screen sizes.
+ * Dynamic serving.
+URL stays the same but HTML differs for each device type.
+Achieved by having server dynamically return relevant HTML for same URL request, based on client context (e.g., user-agent, device type etc.)
+ * Separate URLs.
+URL changes for each device type.
+Effectively, the site routes user to different URLs (with different HTML) using HTTP redirects, based on detected client context.

+Use the [TestMySite](https://testmysite.thinkwithgoogle.com/) service to check your site's UX for mobile usability and performance.

 ---
 ### [Deliver <br/> user-centered mobile experience](https://academy.exceedlms.com/student/path/2967#)